 Many clients will not be willing to purchase your products the first time they know about your business.
 People usually go through a buying process before finally committing to buy your products.

-The process is fast for smaller products such as chocolates, but the process is sow for larger products such as machines.
+The process is fast for smaller products such as chocolates, but the process is slow for larger products such as machines.

 Larger products have specifications, and their prices are higher.
-Hence, a customer needs to understand all about them before finally deciding to invest large sums of money for your product.
+Hence, a customer needs to understand all about them before finally deciding to invest large sums of money in your product.

 Inbound marketing methodology.
 Source-Hubspot

 The buying process involves creating awareness.
 Here, clients need to understand the problem your product is going to solve.